RealOrangeOne/django-tasks/README.md

 - `django_tasks.backends.database.DatabaseBackend`: Store tasks in the database (via Django's ORM), and retrieve and execute them using the `db_worker` management command

 Note: `DatabaseBackend` additionally requires `django_tasks.backends.database` adding to `INSTALLED_APPS`.

+## Usage

+**Note**: This documentation is still work-in-progress.
+Further details can also be found on the [DEP](https://github.com/django/deps/blob/main/accepted/0014-background-workers.rst).
+[The tests](./tests/tests/) are also a good exhaustive reference.

 ### Defining tasks